 In the home of Joseph Haydn

-While I take a selfie with the statue of Joseph Haydn, the Budapest Strings under conductor Gábor Káli have begun rehearsing for the final concert of Cool on the Beach on one but the last day of summer.
+While I take a selfie with the statue of Joseph Haydn, the Budapest Strings under conductor Gábor Káli have begun rehearsing for the final concert of Balaton Summer Festival on one but the last day of summer.
 Report from Fertőd.

 The program of course features Haydn, who worked in the Esterházy Palace from 1766, and was also the conductor of the Marionette Theatre in 1773.
 The person in the audience held in the highest esteem then was the Empress Maria Theresa.
-Today music is no longer a privilege of the nobility, it belongs to everyone and admission to this concert is free as it has been to all the other performances of the Festival, Cool on the Beach.
+Today music is no longer a privilege of the nobility, it belongs to everyone and admission to this concert is free as it has been to all the other performances of Balaton Summer Festival.

 The programme began with music by Haydn, the “Sturm und Drang” style overture of The Uninhabited Island, an opera that was first performed here, at Eszterháza in 1779.
 Although the piece is a product of musical classicism, the pre-romantic movement has its clear mark on its tone: this is exciting, stormy, fiery music, offering surprise after surprise in the inspired and animated performance of the Budapest Strings.

 The lyrical concert aria about a laughing Spring (Schon lacht dedr holde Frühling, K.580) by Mozart was heard with a solo by Csilla Csővári.
 It is no secret that the soprano who has been singing on German operatic stages for the past few years is the wife of conductor Káli.

 “Hers is the kind of light, clear-ringing voice that is so essential for such a bright Mozart aria”

 And to offer a bravado for the final bars, she sang the highest D without the slightest effort.